 Dr. Brian Kavanagh graduated summa cum laude with honors in biomedical engineering from the Tulane University School of Engineering and then remained at Tulane to receive his MD and MPH degrees from the School of Medicine and School of Public Health.
 He completed an internship at the Charity Hospital of Louisiana before entering a radiation oncology residency at Duke University, where he was an American Cancer Society Clinical Oncology Fellow.

 Dr. Chad Rusthoven is an Assistant Professor of Radiation Oncology at the University Of Colorado School Of Medicine, with a specialization in the treatment of thoracic and central nervous system malignancies.
+Learn more about Dr. Rusthoven.

 Ms. Stuhr joined the physics staff at the University of Colorado Department of Radiation Oncology in 1996.
 Ms. Stuhr is a board certified medical physicist, and is responsible for Gamma Knife Physics services such as treatment planning and quality assurance of the Gamma Knife system.
 Ms. Stuhr is also the Senior Medical Physicist in the Department of Radiation Oncology, and assists in the organization and coordination of the dosimetry and physics teams.
 Ms. Stuhr’s clinical interests include cranial and extracranial stereotactic radiation therapy, image guided radiation therapy, and high dose-rate brachytherapy.
 Ms. Stuhr’s primary research interest is investigating various techniques for treatment planning and delivery of stereotactic radiation therapy.